Why Do Crown of Thorns Flowers Change Color?

 This natural color transition is part of the plant’s blooming process.
 So, give it time, and the flower will reveal its beauty eventually.

-This is the exact same plant.
+To give an example, this is the exact same plant.
 I took this photo 1 week apart.
 Look at how the color changes as the time passes.

 2. Temperature Affects Flower Color